rancher/rancher.github.io/rancher/v1.2/en/installing-rancher/installing-server/no-internet-access/index.md

 After accessing the UI, click on the **Add Host** button.
 This will immediately bring you to the **Host Registration** page.
 Click **Save**.

-The cloud providers will not work as Rancher uses `docker-machine` to provision the hosts through the cloud providers.
+The cloud providers will not work as Rancher uses Docker Machine to provision the hosts through the cloud providers.
 Click on the **Custom** icon to add the host.

 The command from the UI will be configured to use the private registry image for the Rancher agent.